dasch-swiss/dsp-tools/README.md

     - `[tool.poetry.group.dev.dependencies]` lists the dependencies used for developing and testing.
 - `poetry.lock` enables deterministic installations,
   by exactly pinning the versions of all (sub-)dependencies.
-  This is done automatically and you must not edit `poetry.lock`.
+  This is done automatically, and you must not edit `poetry.lock`.

 If you want to install a new package, install it with `poetry add package`.